Hezkore/vscode-blitzmax-support/walkthroughs/optional.md

 VS Code has many optional settings for automatic formatting, including "Format On Type" and "Format On Save".

+The [BlitzMax Language Server](https://github.com/Hezkore/blitzmax-language-server) does this for you, so if you have that installed there is nothing else to set up.

-The code formatter needs to be installed manually and the "formatter path" needs be set in your [BlitzMax extension settings](command:blitzmax.settings).\
+Otherwise a formatter needs to be installed manually and the "formatter path" needs be set in your [BlitzMax extension settings](command:blitzmax.settings).\
 Search for BlitzMax code formatters on [GitHub](https://github.com/search?q=topic%3ABlitzMax+topic%3Aformatter).

 # Language Server Protocol (LSP)